sameerauf1/CPSC-335-Project1/README.md

 # To run Python on VSCode, follow these steps:

+* To run the algorithm, make sure you have Python installed on your computer.
+You can download Python at https://www.python.org/downloads/.
 * Open VSCode
 * Open the hamilton.py file in VSCode
 * Open the terminal in VSCode by clicking on Terminal -> New Terminal in the menu bar